darkcosm/computationalNeuroscience/spikeTriggeredAverage/README.md

 Example of a leaky integrater model of a neuron.

 <h2>How to use this code</h2>
-1. install Octave or Matlab
+1. Install [Octave free here](https://db.tt/J97Im052) or [Matlab not free here](http://www.mathworks.com/products/matlab/).
+Note that Octave = Matlab without the nice graphical user interface.
+I use Octave so don't feel like you are missing anything if you don't have money for Matlab.

-2. fork this repo and clone it locally!
+2. Fork this repo and clone it locally if you haven't done so already!

-3. navigate to the folder with the above files
+3. Navigate to the folder with the above files with ```cd folderNameYouWantToGoIn``` or type ```cd ..``` to go back 1 folder with Octave

 4. type ```runSTAExample``` in Octave or Matlab command line